krishna-waidande/krishna-waidande.github.io/cs_basic.md

 `1MBps` = **8Mbps**

 That is eight times the difference.
-This is true for all units mentioning bits and bytes like kbps, gbps, tbps etc.
+This is true for all units mentioning bits and bytes like kbps, Gbps, Tbps etc.

 `1KBps` = **8kbps**